Agents & Attributes

 state. - Different agents run concurrently but share no state.

-- Cross-agent messaging uses
+- Cross-agent messaging:

 Lifecycle